nazunalika/rpmspecs/inspircd/README.rst

 Simple answer: No.

 Long answer: If you review my spec file, you will find that I do not modify the source code of InspIRCd.
+I make simple changes their example config files.

 So what did you change?
 +++++++++++++++++++++++